 If you're single, you cannot contribute to an IRA unless you have earned income.
 Unemployment or disability payments do not count as earned income, even though they are taxable.
 However, if you are doing some freelance work on the side while looking for regular employment, you can contribute this money to your IRA.
-If you are married to a someone who's working, you can contribute up to the $5,000 maximum amount ($6,000 if 50 or older), provided your spouse makes more than that.
+If your spouse is working, you should contribute up to $6,000 or $7,000 if you have attained the age of 50 as long as your spouse earns more than that.

 The disadvantage with retirement savings is that there are often penalties for withdrawing the money early.
 When you don't have a steady source of income due to lack of employment, you are in a precarious financial situation.
 Rather than worrying about your retirement savings, it's smart to save up six months to a year's worth of expenses that you keep in an account that's readily available.
 Only look to the distant future if you already have an emergency fund.

 If you have an emergency fund saved up, but still have extra money and are either ineligible for IRA contributions or have fully funded your IRA, you can still invest your money.
 However, not in accounts that have the same tax-protected status as retirement accounts.
 Consider investing in certificates of deposit (CDs), which you can purchase from your local bank, or open an account with a brokerage firm to purchase stocks, bonds or mutual funds.

 Make the Decision Based on the Situation

 The decision on whether to continue contributing to your 401(k) should be determined by your current financial situation.
 If you have some money that you had set aside that you anticipate you’re not going to need in the near future, you can continue contributing to your 401(k).
 On the other hand, if you’re not in a good position financially, the best option would be to stop making contributions.